 I’d like you to take a moment to consider our remarkable human ability to discern patterns.
 I’m not talking just about patterns in poems.
 We find patterns everywhere.
 We find patterns in musical phrases.
 We find patterns in historical narratives.
 We find geometric patterns throughout nature.
 Science and art are largely dependent on our ability to identify patterns.

-More than any other faculty, our amazing pattern-seeking talent makes us smarter than rabbits and aphids combined.
+More than any other faculty, our amazing pattern-seeking talent makes us smarter than tree frogs and aphids combined.
 But this same mental faculty can get us into trouble.

 For example, an article in Intelligent Life magazine reported the following:

 “If a rat is faced with a puzzle in which food is placed on its left 60% of the time and on the right 40% of the time, it will quickly deduce that the left side is more rewarding, and head there every time, thus achieving a 60% success rate…When Yale undergraduates play the game, they try to figure out some underlying pattern, and end up doing worse than the rat…”